-Penny postcard of the south veranda at Rancho Camulos reads: "Ramona's Home, Camulos Ranch, showing Century Plant in bloom, California."
+Souvenir postcard of the south veranda at Rancho Camulos reads: "4371.
+Ramona's Home, Camulos Ranch, showing Century Plant in bloom, California."

 ill of the fever, lay on the pallet of hide that Alessandro made for him, and that in the room at right, behind the barred window, Ramona had her little sanctuary where,

 when imprisoned and separated from Alessandro, she gave her soul to prayer.

 LW2006: 9600 dpi jpeg from original postcard purchased 2018 by Leon Worden.